aizuddin85/openshift4/serving-cert-approver-workaround/README.md

-# OCP 4 UPI Baremetal: Node Serving Certificate CSR Approver CronJob
+# OCP 4 UPI Baremetal
+## Node Serving Certificate CSR Approver CronJob

-NOTE: This is community effor, and provided as-is without any support for such.
+NOTE: This is community effort, and provided as-is without any support for such.

 ## 1. Create project to host this cronjob
 ```